FellowshipOfTheGame/comic-sans/README.md

 - [x] Fixed reset options button not working on Pause menu.
 - [x] Fixed Lose Menu not disappearing when restarting.
 - [x] Fixed some Boss sounds not stopping immediatly when winning or losing.
-- [ ] Restart button.
+- [x] Restart button.
 - [x] Fixed game freezing if pressing Play on main menu before FadeIn effect was finished.
+- [x] Add UI instructios to main menu.
+- [x] Update instructions screen.
+- [x] Made the Player go on the direction of the scene portal when entering it.

 # BUGS:

-# DETAILS:

-- [ ] Player not going to the ScenePortal depending on direction when entering it.

 # DONE: